Arksine/moonraker/docs/configuration.md

 #
 #   If not configured then no objects will be tracked and published to
 #   the klipper/status topic.
+status_interval:
+#   The interval (in seconds) between published status updates.
+This value
+#   can be used to limit the rate of updates published.
+By default Moonraker
+#   will publish Klipper status updates as it receives them.
 publish_split_status: False
 #   Configures how to publish status updates to MQTT.
 #